lovell/uk-postcode/README.md

 # commonjs-uk-postcode

-CommonJS library for parsing and validating UK postcodes
+CommonJS library for parsing and validating UK postcodes.

 ## Installation